vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ![CAS Extension Setup - PDN and PB2 Scale Types with ECR Protocols](/assets/2026-01-30/cas-extension-scale-setup.png)

-To check out the documentation and source code, go to the [CAS extension GitHub](https://github.com/Peakboard/PeakboardExtensions/tree/master/CAS).
+To see the extension's documentation and source code, visit the [CAS extension GitHub](https://github.com/Peakboard/PeakboardExtensions/tree/master/CAS).

-## Choose a CAS data source
+## Set up a CAS data source

 Next, we create a CAS data source.
 As of early 2026, the CAS extension has four data sources to choose from---providing support for two series of scales (PDN and PB2) and two protocols for each series:
 * PDN ECR Typ 12